abdyfranco/micro-nano/README.md

 Supposedly it's an object-oriented framework with Model-View-Controller pattern, but it can be anything you want!
 (Or whatever he wants, according to his mood)

-## Is this framework really usless?
+## Is this framework really useless?
 Probably not!
 This framework can be very useful for testing PHP classes, or prototyping dynamic websites quickly that do not require a complex and heavy framework (or a database).
 Although we don't really know the truth, it may or may